TomasHubelbauer/onewheel-web-bluetooth/README.md

 You can get the MAC address of the OW in `chrome://bluetooth-internals` on the Devices page in the Address column

 - [ ] Try the Python script to see if it works once fixed [this issue](https://github.com/kariudo/onewheel-bluetooth/issues/2)
-- [ ] Try the UWP app to see if it works
+- [ ] Try the UWP app to see if it works - need VS for this so install on a separate desktop
 - [ ] Try completely clearing remembered BT devices somehow, the Forget action doesn't seem to work, it's still paired in Chrome

 - https://github.com/COM8/UWP-Onewheel/blob/master/OnewheelBluetooth/Classes/OnewheelUnlockHelper.cs